|

 Ground wasp nests

 before you step on it!
-Use a jet type
+Use a "jet"-type aerosol spray to treat

-This aerosol propels a narrow stream of insecticide
+nests.
+These products propel a narrow stream of insecticide so you can

 carefully, stay back ten feet or more.
 In the